SeriousOldMan/Simulator-Controller/Docs/Setup Workbench.md

 ### Handling of contradictions

 If you're working on more than one issue at a time, it's likely that you'll have conflicting recommendations to address.
-Depending on the "Importance" and "Severity" settings, "Setup Advisor" attempts to balance these contradictions.
+Depending on the "Importance" and "Severity" settings, "Setup Workbench" attempts to balance these contradictions.
 Example: If both a high top speed and equally high cornering speeds are required in fast corners, it depends on the product of the respective "Importance" and "Severity" whether an increase or decrease in the downforce value of the rear wing is recommended at the end.

 ### Disclaimer